Aberdeen (NSW)

 Income levels sit below national averages according to AreaSearch assessment

-As per AreaSearch's latest postcode level ATO data released for financial year 2023, the suburb of Aberdeen's median income among taxpayers is $49,878.
-The average income in Aberdeen during this period was $70,520.
-This is higher than the national average.
-In comparison, Regional NSW had a median income of $52,390 and an average of $65,215 during the same financial year.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates suggest Aberdeen's median income would be approximately $54,297 by September 2025, with an average of around $76,768 during the same period.
+AreaSearch's latest postcode level ATO data for the financial year 2023 shows that Aberdeen's median income among taxpayers is $49,878.
+The average income in this suburb is $70,520.
+Nationally, the median income is lower at $46,111, with an average of $63,977.
+In Regional NSW, the median income is $52,390 and the average is $65,215.
+Based on Wage Price Index growth of 10.32% since financial year 2023, current estimates for Aberdeen's median income would be approximately $55,025 by March 2026, with an average of $77,798.
 Census data indicates that household, family and personal incomes in Aberdeen rank modestly, between the 30th and 31st percentiles.
-In terms of income distribution, the $1,500 - 2,999 bracket is dominant, with 30.9% of residents (666 people) falling into this category.
-This aligns with the broader area where this cohort also represents 29.9%.
+In terms of income distribution, the $1,500 - $2,999 bracket dominates with 30.9% of residents (651 people).
+This aligns with the broader area where this cohort represents 29.9%.
 After housing costs, 86.2% of income remains for other expenses.

 Frequently Asked Questions - Income